d15rup7or/Labs/Brainpan: 1/README.md

 s.close()
 ```
-After executing this script the EIP gets overwritten with 42424242 (the ASCII code of "B" is 0x42)
+After executing this script the EIP gets overwritten with 42424242 (the HEX code of "B" is 0x42)

 ![](https://raw.githubusercontent.com/d15rup7or/Labs/master/Brainpan%3A%201/img/Access-violation-42424242.png)